 Thame’s streets are lined with ancient medieval buildings standing alongside Georgian and Victorian architecture.
 These building house a wonderful selection of independent shops and a short stroll reveals jewellers, gift shops, arts & craft galleries, clothes & accessories boutiques, bookshops, florists, beauty products, specialty food delicatessens, a fantastic toy shop and more.

-There is also an array of fabulous local pubs, restaurants and cafes that you can choose from including Jack and Alice and Rumseys Chocolaterie.
+There is also an array of fabulous local pubs, restaurants and cafes that you can choose from including Rumseys Chocolaterie.
 Rumseys was also used in the famous ITV Murder Mystery Drama 'Midsomer Murders' and they even have a 'Barnaby Bun.'
 You can take part in Thame's Midsomer Tour which takes you round all the locations in the town where a series was filmed.